 Numerous other options are available on Amazon at this link.

-In the Twin Cities area, I am only aware of two stores selling eclipse glasses.
+In the Twin Cities area, I am only aware of these stores selling eclipse glasses.
 They are:

 2. Make Your Hotel Reservations!